cw4444/Document-Production-Specialist-Legal/README.md

 - Stored files are scoped to the signed-in user via private storage paths and signed URLs.
 - The prototype is intentionally frontend-heavy for speed of iteration; production hardening would likely move parts of the storage / persistence flow server-side.

-## License

-This project is proprietary.
-You may not use, copy, modify, redistribute, deploy, or install it for commercial or client use without prior written permission.